Multiband dispersion and warped vortices of strongly-interacting photons

 These developments establish Rydberg polaritons as a promising platform for multiphoton control and deterministic quantum logic.
 They also highlight the need for a rigorous theoretical framework to quantitatively describe quantum correlations arising from the propagation and interaction of several photons, including vortex formation.
 While previous theoretical models of interacting Rydberg polaritons --- such as the adiabatic potential approximation~\cite{Jachymski2016}, quantum field theory and Green function approaches \cite{GullansPRL2016, Grankin2018,Kalinowski2024}, and waveguide quantum electrodynamics models \cite{CanevaChang2015NJP,Chen2020,sheremet2023,Chang2022} --- offer valuable insights, they do not fully capture the spatial evolution of few-polariton wavefunctions in an extended medium.
 Although the model in Ref.~\cite{firstenberg2013attractive} successfully describes two-polariton dynamics, it neither predicts the three-photon vortices observed in Ref.~\cite{DroriScience2023} nor captures their unique symmetry reported here.
 Moreover, its extension to higher-order correlations remains unclear.

-Here, we develop a rigorous theoretical model describing $n$-photon interactions in finite extended media and experimentally validate its unique predictions for three photons.
-The model fully accounts for the multicomponent structure of the wavefunction $\psi(x_1,...,x_n)$, revealing that $\psi$ follows a multiband Dirac-like dispersion with one symmetric massive mode, separated by a finite gap from $n-1$ antisymmetric modes.
+Here, we study the stationary wavefunction $\psi(x_1,...,x_n)$ of interacting polaritons in a spatially extended medium.
+We reveal that $\psi$ follows a multiband Dirac-like dispersion in spatial momentum space, describing the dependence of the center-of-mass wavevector $K(\kappa_1\ldots \kappa_n)$ on the relative wavevectors $\kappa_1\ldots \kappa_n$.
+In the minimal model capturing the full symmetry of the problem, the dispersion features one symmetric massive mode and $n-1$ {gapped} antisymmetric modes.
 For $n\ge3$, the antisymmetric modes are point-degenerate at zero momentum and exhibit linear dispersion.

-As an approximation, these antisymmetric modes can be eliminated by assuming they adiabatically follow the massive mode, thereby reducing the model to a Schr\"odinger-like equation for a single (massive) mode in $n-1$ dimensions with an $(n!)$-fold symmetry.
-This approximation, previously used in two- and three-photon systems, has provided valuable insight into the polariton dynamics in terms of bound states \cite{firstenberg2013attractive,Liang2018}.
-However, as shown in Fig.~\ref{fig:Dirac}, the parabolic single-band approximation fails to retain key features of the multiband structure, particularly the linear-dispersion regions and the reduced $n$-fold discrete rotational symmetry.
+As an approximation, these antisymmetric modes can be eliminated by assuming they adiabatically follow the massive mode, thereby reducing the model to a Schr\"odinger-like equation for a single massive mode in $n-1$ dimensions with an $(n!)$-fold symmetry.
+This approximation has already provided valuable insight into the polariton dynamics in terms of two-photon and three-photon bound states \cite{firstenberg2013attractive,Liang2018}.
+However, as shown in Figs.~\ref{fig:dispersion} and \ref{fig:Dirac}, the parabolic single-band approximation fails to retain key features of the multiband structure, particularly the linear-dispersion regions and the reduced $n$-fold discrete rotational symmetry.
 Both are essential for describing the evolution in finite media and capturing the effects of interaction-dependent group velocity.

 The multiband dispersion significantly impacts photon correlations starting from $n=3$ photons.
-It reduces the wavefunction's rotational symmetry (from $3!=6$ to 3) by distinguishing between cases where a photon pair propagates ahead of or behind a single photon.
-This symmetry reduction was previously detected at a few-percent level in photon correlation functions with a single atom or effective superatom (a fully-blockaded Rydberg ensemble) \cite{Hofferberth2018,Denisov2002,Koch2011}.
-Here, we observe it experimentally at near-unity levels, manifesting as a trigonal warping of the vortex ring formed by three-photon interactions.
-The presented data result from a new analysis of experiments reported in Ref.~\cite{DroriScience2023}, which does not assume a 6-fold rotational symmetry.
-We provide analytical and numerical models capturing the dynamics inside and outside the finite atomic medium and reproducing the experimental results.
+It reduces the wavefunction's rotational symmetry from $3!=6$ to 3, by distinguishing between cases where a photon pair propagates ahead of or behind a single photon.
+This symmetry reduction was previously detected at a few-percent level in photon correlation functions with a single atom or an effective superatom (a fully blockaded Rydberg ensemble) \cite{Hofferberth2018,Denisov2002,Koch2011}.
+Here, we develop analytical and numerical models that capture these dynamics and show that this asymmetry can be large and manifest as a trigonal warping of the vortex ring formed by three-photon interactions.